Kylords/order-placement/README.md

 # My API

-A simple Rails API for managing users, products, and orders.
+A simple Rails API for order placement

 ---